Kuuuube/quiddler_solver/readme.md

 - `--skip_sorting`: Reads back, scores, and outputs scored games buffered line by line.
 Useful for avoiding memory spikes from reading all games into memory.

+- `--no_moving`: Prevents uncovering hidden cards when empty spaces are present.
+Disallowing moving can drastically cut down on the number of possible games and speed up calculation.

 ## Output

 ### `quiddler_games`